-The scenic values across all segments are found to be within the management standard, although management concerns are present at Glen Aulin (due to the visibility, if limited, of High Sierra Camp structures from the surrounding wilderness) and in Tuolumne Meadows (due to the roadside parking and lodgepole pine encroachment into the meadows).
+The scenic values across all segments are found to be within the management standard, although localized concerns are present at Glen Aulin (due to the visibility, if limited, of High Sierra Camp structures from the surrounding wilderness) and in Tuolumne Meadows (due to the roadside parking and lodgepole pine encroachment into the meadows).
 To remedy these concerns, a variety of actions are proposed, from replacement of the Glen Aulin tents to match the surrounding landscape more harmoniously, to the elimination of roadside parking.
 Lodgepole encroachment will be managed according to the restoration program discussed under "Subalpine Meadow and Riparian Complex," above.
-To prevent concerns from redeveloping, the monitoring program will subject all new proposed structures to a contrast analysis, complemented by periodic monitoring, and a suite of actions to be taken should new concerns be identified.
+To prevent concerns from redeveloping, the monitoring program will subject all new proposed structures to a contrast analysis and compliance with the management standard.

-Tioga Road Access to the River through Tuolumne and Dana Meadows
+Rare and Easy Access to the River through Tuolumne and Dana Meadows

-Tioga Road continues to provide access to a diversity of recreational and educational opportunities in the Tuolumne River corridor that are little changed since the time of designation.
+Tioga Road continues to provide easy access to a diversity of recreational and educational opportunities in the Tuolumne River corridor that are little changed since the time of designation.
 Access to the meadows and river within the Tuolumne Meadows area remains largely unrestricted, and visitors report satisfaction with their ability to go "where they want, when they want."
 However, visitors also report dissatisfaction with vehicle congestion and with crowding at popular spots along the river and in the meadows.
 Unrestricted access also contributes to impacts on other river values, as more than a third of all visitors currently park along the road shoulder and create informal trails across the meadows and along the riverbanks to reach popular attractions.

 Under the plan the roadside parking along Tioga Road will be eliminated, reducing the traffic congestion, safety hazards, and intrusion of parked cars into the viewing experience of people traveling Tioga Road.
 Under most alternatives the amount of designated parking would be increased, making it possible for more visitors to find a space in designated parking areas.
 Also, under all alternatives a visitor capacity will be enforced to protect the quality of the visitor experience from increasing congestion, as well as protecting other river values from visitor use related impacts.
-The day use capacity will be managed through the availability of day parking and through the capacity of the buses that serve the Tuolumne corridor, while the overnight capacity will be managed by the number of lodging units, campsites, and wilderness permits.
+The day use capacity will be managed through the availability of day parking and through the capacity of the buses that serve the Tuolumne River corridor, while the overnight capacity will be managed by the number of lodging units, campsites, and wilderness permits.